sophialyj/system-design-primer/README.md

 A user comes to your website and starts a very computing intensive task which would take several minutes to finish.
 So the frontend of your website sends a job onto a job queue and immediately signals back to the user: your job is in work, please continue to the browse the page.
 The job queue is constantly checked by a bunch of workers for new jobs.
 If there is a new job then the worker does the job and after some minutes sends a signal that the job was done.
 The frontend, which constantly checks for new “job is done” - signals, sees that the job was done and informs the user about it.
 I know, that was a very simplified example.
 RabbitMQ is one of many systems which help to implement async processing.
 You could also use ActiveMQ or a simple Redis list.

-There are two major bottlenecks of the whole system – requests per second (rps) and bandwidth.
+There are two major bottlenecks of the whole system – **requests per second (rps)** and **bandwidth**.
 We could improve the situation by using more efficient tech stack, like frameworks with async and non-blocking reactor pattern, and enhancing the hardware, like scaling up (aka vertical scaling) or scaling out (aka horizontal scaling).
 Internet companies prefer scaling out, since it is more cost-efficient with a huge number of commodity machines.
 Frontend web tier and service tier must be stateless in order to add or remove hosts conveniently, thus achieving horizontal scalability.

-The single responsibility principle advocates small and autonomous services that work together, so that each service can do one thing well and not block others.
+The **single responsibility principle** advocates small and autonomous services that work together, so that each service can do one thing well and not block others.

 #### Service Discovery
- Zookeeper is a popular and centralized choice.
-Instances with name, address, port, etc. are registered into the path in ZooKeeper for each service.
+ Zookeeper is a popular and centralized choice. **Instances with name, address, port, etc. are registered into the path** in ZooKeeper for each service.
 If one service does not know where to find another service, it can query Zookeeper for the location and memorize it until that location is unavailable.
 Zookeeper is a CP system in terms of CAP theorem, which means it stays consistent in the case of failures, but the leader of the centralized consensus will be unavailable for registering new services.

 #### Micro Services